GwennaelBuchet/SceneGraph.js/README.md

 Copyright (c) 2012  Capgemini Technology Services (hereinafter “Capgemini”)

+License/Terms of Use

-Permission is hereby granted, free of charge and for the duration of intellectual property rights, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy and modify, anywhere in the world, all or part of the Software subject to the following conditions:
+Permission is hereby granted, free of charge and for the term of intellectual property rights on the Software, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify and propagate free of charge, anywhere in the world, all or part of the Software subject to the following mandatory conditions:

 •  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Any failure to comply with the above shall automatically terminate the license and be construed as a breach of these Terms of Use causing significant harm to Capgemini.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Except as contained in this notice, the name of Capgemini shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from Capgemini.”
+Except as contained in this notice, the name of Capgemini shall not be used in advertising or otherwise to promote the use or other dealings in this Software without prior written authorization from Capgemini.

+These Terms of Use are subject to French law.